goodahead/ventor-merp/ventor_base/doc/index.rst

 |

 * 16.0.1.6.0 (2024-xx-xx)
-    - Added the setting "Apply all lines automatically" to the RFID menu
+    - Added the settings "Apply all lines automatically", "Hide product's quantity", "Hide Apply button" to the RFID Inventory Adjustments menu

 * 16.0.1.5.0 (2024-05-08)
     - Added warning message when activating the Outgoing Routing checkbox and Picking and Reservation Strategy module not exist in server